chrissix666/Jellyfin-Random-Button/README.md

-# 🎲 Jellyfin Random Button Extended + Auto Mode ⚡
+# Jellyfin Random Button Extended + Auto Mode

-Based on [n00bcodr](https://github.com/n00bcodr/Jellyfin-Random-Button), this fork extends the Random Button with **context-aware behavior inside libraries** and a **powerful Auto Mode** for continuous random browsing.
-Auto Mode is **experimental but highly recommended** for passive discovery!
+Based on [n00bcodr](https://github.com/n00bcodr/Jellyfin-Random-Button), this fork extends the Random Button with context-aware behavior inside libraries and an experimental Auto Mode for continuous random browsing.

 ---

-## 🚀 Auto Mode First! ⚡✨
+## Auto Mode

-**Auto Mode is the new highlight of this fork**.
-You can enable it using **`randombutton+automode.js`**, which adds continuous random browsing with the following behavior:
+Auto Mode is an optional feature enabled via `randombutton+automode.js`.
+It provides continuous random browsing with the following behavior:

-- Activated by **double-clicking** the Random Button
+- Activated by double-clicking the Random Button
-- Automatically opens a new random item every **12 seconds**
+- Automatically opens a new random item every 12 seconds
-- **Interval can be adjusted directly in the script to fit your needs**
+- Interval can be adjusted directly in the script
-- The button icon changes dynamically to indicate Auto Mode
+- Button icon changes to indicate Auto Mode
-- You can still shuffle manually while Auto Mode is active; any manual interaction **resets the timer**
+- Manual shuffling is still possible and resets the timer
-- Stops automatically when entering video playback, **double-clicking the icon again, or reloading the page**
+- Stops when video playback starts, on double-click, or on page reload
 - Fully compatible with library locks and context-aware behavior

-- Experimental but extremely useful for passive discovery, continuous content showcasing, or just letting Jellyfin surprise you continuously!
+Auto Mode is experimental but useful for passive discovery or continuous browsing.

-**Auto Mode = AutoMode = AUTOMODE! 🔥🎲⚡**

 ---

-## 🔧 Installation
+## Installation

 - Use the modified `randombutton.js`
-  or, if you want Auto Mode, use the experimental feature **`randombutton+automode.js`** instead.
+  or, if Auto Mode is desired, `randombutton+automode.js`.

-- **Prepared for a standard library setup:**
+- Prepared for a standard library setup:
   1 movie library, 1 series library, 1 collection library, 2 home video libraries.

-- **Edit the JavaScript file:**
+- Edit the JavaScript file:
   Replace all `pasteyouridhere` placeholders with your library IDs.
   Save the file in your JS injector and reload the page.

-- For more libraries or custom setups, the code **needs minor adjustments**, which are easy to do with some basic JavaScript knowledge (or ChatGPT).
+- For additional libraries or custom setups, minor code adjustments are required.

 ---

-## 💡 What it does & Behaviour
+## Behavior

-### **Home Screen behaviour**
+### Home Screen

-From the Home View, the Random Button selects randomly from a **Movie or a Series or Collection (when ID set)**.
+From the Home view, the Random Button selects a random Movie or Series, or Collection if an ID is set.

 ---

-### **Special behaviour (locking to a library)**
+### Library Locking (Context-Aware Behavior)

-Inside a library, the Random Button will operate **within that library and media type**.
+When inside a library, the Random Button operates only within the current library and media type.

-- Lock is context-aware and implicit
+- Locking is implicit and context-aware
-- Leaving the library automatically removes the lock
+- Leaving the library removes the lock automatically
-- Works for Movies, Series, Collections and Home Videos when the ID's are set in the skript
+- Works for Movies, Series, Collections, and Home Videos when IDs are set

 **Examples:**

-1. Main View → Click into a library → Random Button → shuffles inside that library
+1. Main View → Enter a library → Random Button → random item from that library
-2. Main View → Random Button → Movie/Series → behavior depends on current view context
+2. Main View → Random Button → behavior depends on current view context

 ---

-### **Special Behavior for Home Videos**
+### Home Videos

-- Recursive folder-respecting randomization
+- Recursive, folder-respecting randomization
-- Works for flat or nested structures
+- Works with flat or nested folder structures
-- Stays inside the current folder tree, never jumps across unrelated sections
+- Always stays within the current folder tree

 ---

-### **Special Behavior for Series / Seasons / Episodes**
+### Series, Seasons, and Episodes

-- **Series:** Random other Series
+- **Series view:** random Series
-- **Season:** Random Episode from the Season
+- **Season view:** random Episode from the current Season
-- **Episode:** Random Episode from any Season within the same Series
+- **Episode view:** random Episode from any Season of the same Series

-Allows natural navigation Series → Season → Episode, then continuous episode-level shuffling.
+Allows natural navigation from Series to Season to Episode with continuous episode-level shuffling.

 ---

-### **Fallback**
+### Fallback Behavior

 - Used when no library context can be determined (info pages, genres, tags, filters, studios, etc.)
-- Random Movie or Series (on some Containers Collections if IDs set - behave still not perfected)
+- Random Movie or Series
+- Some Collection containers are supported when IDs are set, behavior may be imperfect

 ---

-### **The Secondary Global Fallback**
+### Global Fallback

-- If `pasteyouridhere` placeholders are still present:
+If `pasteyouridhere` placeholders are still present:

 - Random Movies or Series only
-  - No library-specific logic
+- No library-specific logic applied

-Ensures the Random Button always opens something.
+This ensures the Random Button always opens something.

 ---

-### **Auto Mode (highlight) 🎯⚡🎲🔥**

-**Experimental Auto Mode feature (randombutton+automode.js)**:
+## Auto Mode Summary

 - Double-click the Random Button to activate
-- Random items every **12 seconds** (customizable)
+- Random item every 12 seconds (configurable)
-- **Manual shuffle overrides timer but does not stop Auto Mode**
+- Manual interaction resets the timer without disabling Auto Mode
-- Stops on video playback, double-click, or page reload
+- Stops on playback, double-click, or page reload
 - Works across all supported libraries
-- Button icon dynamically indicates Auto Mode status
+- Button icon reflects Auto Mode state
-- Perfect for passive content discovery, presentations, or endless random browsing

-**Auto Mode = AUTOMODE = autoMode = autoMode! 🎲⚡🔥🎯🎉**

 ---

-## 🧪 Tested On
+## Tested On

 - Jellyfin 10.10.7
 - Windows 11